This is all that’s left of the farming community. It’s quite sad….

 I use the family home now as my base.
 I spent maybe last two years getting the house into shape.
 It took time.
 There was a stair lift we had to get taken out.
 There are a lot of accoutrements for disability and mobility.
 My mother liked red flock wallpaper.
 She was very ‘decorative’ and liked to paint the door frames gloss white.
 It’s an Edwardian/ Victorian house and when I lifted the carpets in the hall there was this beautiful tiling which hadn’t been seen.

 How you live in the house it affects how you see the house.
 I have fond memories of the place.
 When I do the garden I remember my father.
 You go into the shed and there are still some of his things there.
 Even though you change it there’s still some sense of them – which is quite nice.

 The pictures I did of Mum before she went into hospital..
 I’d forgotten about them.
 When I look at them now I remember things….
 I remember them being here.
 And then I’m very aware that soon it will be my time and what am I going to do …

 As you get older you appreciate these old interiors more.
-When I was younger I would charge in take the pictures now I try to absorb them.
+When I was younger I would charge in and take the pictures.
+Now I try to absorb them.
 I want to slow it all down and get the quality right.

 I read a lot.
-I love literature it’s a big influence.
+I love literature – it’s a big influence.
 People like Elizabeth Bowen.
-There are a lot of people who write about here.
 Then there is faction: fiction and truth.
 Sometimes you just don’t know.
 My photography is very poetic and my poems crossover.
 Sometimes they are about the places…

 In 2014 in Istanbul they did a whole street of my pictures.
 They hosted me as well.
 I was there for a week.
 Over a million people went past, it was really incredible for me and it was lovely to see the pictures so big.
 I saw them totally differently.
 That was great.
 Over here you would never get anything like that.